middlechildmade/middlechildmade.github.io/_properties/bonnie.md

 image_16: "/images/2829foxwood/001.jpg"
 latitude: 43.081789
 longitude: -89.205586
----

-Finally....an affordable home with style!
+propertyDescription: Finally....an affordable home with style!
 Lots to love about this one.
 Great light filled open floorplan.
 Awesome living room with a vaulted ceiling and skylight.
 Super functional updated eat in kitchen.
-Spacious master bedroom with a walk-in closet.
-A nice deck and really cool screened porch provide additional living space during the warmer months and overlook the good size fully fenced backyard.
+Spacious master bedroom with a walk-in closet.<br /><br />A nice deck and really cool screened porch provide additional living space during the warmer months and overlook the good size fully fenced backyard.
 The unfinished basement is exposed, stubbed for a bathroom, has a walk out, and offers an opportunity for future expansion.
-This home would make a great place to get started, come take a look
+This home would make a great place to get started, come take a look.
+---